WordPress/gutenberg/packages/edit-site/src/components/dataviews/README.md

 - `page`: the page that is visible.
 - `sort.field`: field used for sorting the dataset.
 - `sort.direction`: the direction to use for sorting, one of `asc` or `desc`.
+- `search`: the text search applied to the dataset.
 - `filters`: the filters applied to the dataset.
 See filters section.
 - `visibleFilters`: the `id` of the filters that are visible in the UI.
 - `hiddenFields`: the `id` of the fields that are hidden in the UI.